StrictlySkyler/timeywimey/README.md

 ## API

 Pop it in a script tag, use an async loader, or whathaveyou.
+Provided in vanilla and coffee for your tasting preference.

 `TW.queueTask(label, callback [, queue])`
 Schedule `callback` to be executed when the `label` task is executed.
 If the optional `queue` is true, the callback will be added to a queue, with any existing callbacks.
 Queueing a task without passing something truthy as the third argument will default to `false`, which replaces the existing queue for this task with the single `callback` just passed.